nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 </form>
 ```
 * A form is created in the above jinja template using the `form` tag
-* Each form input is given a `name` attribute to identify the
+* Each form input is given a `name` attribute to identify the various inputs at the server side after the form is submitted
+*
 ###